Anurag-deo14/AI-Ensure/README.md

   <img src="https://i.ibb.co/xSFhWy9/DALL-E-2024-10-02-14-46-29-An-image-representing-AI-and-machine-learning-transforming-the-insurance.png" />
 </p>

-There is a need for a technology platform to **Revolutionize the operation of Insurance Sector** and that's how our project **Smart AI Insurance** jumps in!
+There is a need for a technology platform to **Revolutionize the operation of Insurance Sector** and that's how our project **AI Ensure** jumps in!
-## What is Smart AI Insurance?
+## What is AI Ensure?

-**Smart AI Insurance** represents the seamless connection between insurance companies and customers, serving as a transformative gateway to the insurance sector.
+**AI Ensure** represents the seamless connection between insurance companies and customers, serving as a transformative gateway to the insurance sector.
 Our software is a web-based application that leverages modern, cutting-edge technologies to revolutionize the way insurance claims and processes are handled.

-Smart AI Insurance offers a comprehensive AI-driven solution for all stakeholders, including customers, agents, and insurance companies.
+AI Ensure offers a comprehensive AI-driven solution for all stakeholders, including customers, agents, and insurance companies.
 It provides an integrated system for managing insurance claims and policies with ease and efficiency.
 Additionally, the platform includes a curated database of mechanics, ranked by ratings and reviews, tailored to meet specific customer needs.

-Explore the future of insurance with Smart AI Insurance and discover how we are simplifying the insurance experience for everyone!
+Explore the future of insurance with AI Ensure and discover how we are simplifying the insurance experience for everyone!

 <p align="center">